Mike Ford Player Props: Mariners vs. Twins

-The Seattle Mariners, including Mike Ford (hitting .222 in his past 10 games, with a double, three home runs, two walks and six RBI), battle starter Kenta Maeda and the Minnesota Twins at Target Field, Monday at 7:40 PM ET.
+The Seattle Mariners and Mike Ford (.400 slugging percentage over his past 10 games, including two homers), battle starter Pablo Lopez and the Minnesota Twins at Target Field, Tuesday at 7:40 PM ET.

-In his last appearance, he reached base in both of his plate appearances against the Blue Jays.
+In his previous game he had a hitless showing (0-for-4) against the Twins.

 Mike Ford Game Info & Props vs. the Twins